 Babywise and Liquid Feeding Advice:

-During the early days when your baby is spending most of their wake time nursing or bottle feeding – it’s still quality time together.
+During the early days when your baby is spending most of their wake time nursing or bottle feeding – those newborn wake window activities are still quality time together.

 You can use this time to bond.
 To sing with them.
 Snuggle them.